How to Download Facebook Reels for Free

 This isn't an accident.
 Facebook intentionally makes the technical path difficult because keeping video locked inside the platform drives engagement metrics, ad impressions, and time-on-site.
 The “Share” button exists — but it shares a link back to Facebook, not the file itself.

 The result: creators can't easily archive their own work, and users can't save content for offline viewing.
-You need a third-party tool that can resolve those rotating URLs and pull the actual video file.
+A third-party tool can resolve those rotating URLs — though what you get back depends on the tool.
+ReelGrab, for instance, pulls the audio and a transcript rather than the raw video file.

 ReelGrab handles Facebook's URL obfuscation automatically.
-Paste a link, get the video.
-It also works with Instagram Reels, TikTok videos, and YouTube Shorts.
+Paste a link and it extracts the Reel's audio as an MP3 with a full transcript and AI summary — it does not save the raw video file.
+It works the same way with Instagram Reels, TikTok videos, and YouTube Shorts.

 Step-by-Step: Download a Facebook Reel